-- 1 Shut down and switch off your computer and any peripherals connected to it following the instructions in Switching off the computer on page 65. - 2 Remove the power lead from the wall socket. - 3 Make sure that you have easy access to the expansion card area.
+- 1 Shut down and switch off your computer and any peripherals connected to it following the instructions in Switching off the computer on page 67. - 2 Remove the power lead from the wall socket. - 3 Make sure that you have easy access to the expansion card area.
 You may have to move your computer.
+Make a note of any leads that you unplug so that you can plug them in again when you have finished.

-- 4 Remove the top cover and back panel to give you better access to the expansion card area.
-This is described in the chapter entitled Opening the computer on page 85. - 5 Unscrew the metal expansion card blanking panel from the rear of the metal case.
-Keep the screws as you'll need them to secure your expansion card. - 6 Loosen the two screws connecting the backplane to the drive tray, to allow the backplane some room for movement, if necessary. - 7 Press the expansion card home firmly so that the expansion card connector fits firmly into the socket on the backplane. - 8 Screw the expansion card into place on the metal case using the screws that secured the blanking panel. - 9 Push the backplane towards the rear of the metal case, to make sure that the fit between the expansion card and the backplane is snug.
-Then tighten the screws connecting the backplane to the drive tray.

-- 10 Replace the top cover and back panel as described in the chapter entitled Opening the computer on page 85. - 11 Refer to the documentation that came with the expansion card to see if there are any further installation instructions.
+- 4 Remove the top cover to give you better access to the expansion card area.
+This is described in the chapter entitled Opening the computer on page 89. - 5 If you are installing your first expansion card, use the lower of the expansion card slots.
+Unscrew the metal expansion card blanking panel from the back panel.
+Keep the screws as you'll need them to secure your expansion card. - 6 The lower expansion card slot has a set of guide runners over which you should slide the expansion card. - 7 Press the expansion card home firmly so that the expansion card connector fits firmly into the socket on the backplane. - 8 Screw the expansion card into place on the metal case using the screws that secured the blanking panel. - 9 Refer to the documentation that came with the expansion card to see if there are any further installation instructions.
 You may need to install some additional software onto your hard disc that controls the expansion card.